oobecomau/desktop.gov.au/docs/blueprint/platform.md

 In a hybrid environment the SIEM can be located either on-premises or in the cloud.
 In either location, all logs from the environment should be sent to one SIEM.
 This ensures maximum insight and creates a single pane of glass.
 To ensure that all logs from the cloud can be ingested by the SIEM compatibility of the SIEM product with Microsoft Office 365, Microsoft Azure, and Azure Monitor should be investigated.

-SIEM Design Decisions for all agencies and implementation types.
+SIEM Design Decisions for all organisations and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---
 SIEM Solution | Not Configured | SIEM Solution configuration is custom to each organisation based on its specific requirements.
-This blueprint does not specify a SIEM and as such does not offer configuration guidance, however Agencies should consider their operational requirements in this area.
+This blueprint does not specify a SIEM and as such does not offer configuration guidance, however Organisations should consider their operational requirements in this area.
 This blueprint provides guidance on Azure logs, Defender for Endpoint and Defender for Office 365 which audit most Azure, Defender, including M365 logs for up to ten years with Microsoft Purview Audit (Premium).
 Azure log ingestion | Not Configured | SIEM Solution configuration is custom to each organisation based on its specific requirements.
-This blueprint does not specify a SIEM and as such does not offer configuration guidance, however Agencies should consider their operational requirements in this area.
+This blueprint does not specify a SIEM and as such does not offer configuration guidance, however organisations should consider their operational requirements in this area.
 This blueprint provides guidance on Azure logs, Defender for Endpoint and Defender for Office 365 which audit most Azure, Defender, including M365 logs for up to ten years with Microsoft Purview Audit (Premium).
 These technologies are also configured to send alert emails to Global Administrators and selected Office 365 administrators.
 Office 365 log ingestion | Not Configured | SIEM Solution configuration is custom to each organisation based on its specific requirements.
-This blueprint does not specify a SIEM and as such does not offer configuration guidance, however Agencies should consider their operational requirements in this area.
+This blueprint does not specify a SIEM and as such does not offer configuration guidance, however organisations should consider their operational requirements in this area.
 This blueprint provides guidance on Azure logs, Defender for Endpoint and Defender for Office 365 which audit most Azure, Defender, including M365 logs for up to ten years with Microsoft Purview Audit (Premium).
 These technologies are also configured to send alert emails to Global Administrators and selected Office 365 administrators.

 ### Microsoft Entra ID tenant restrictions

 Office 365 and other enterprise SaaS applications that use Microsoft Entra ID as their identity provider all share URLs with common domain names like `outlook.office.com` and `login.microsoftonline.com`.
 Blocking these internet addresses to prevent users from accessing other third-party Office 365 tenancies and services would also prevent users from accessing the organisation's own Office 365 tenancy.
-With Microsoft Entra ID tenant restrictions, agencies with a supported web filtering (proxy) system can specify the list of approved Microsoft Entra ID tenants that their users are permitted to access (e.g. GovTeams).
+With Microsoft Entra ID tenant restrictions, organisations with a supported web filtering (proxy) system can specify the list of approved Microsoft Entra ID tenants that their users are permitted to access (e.g. GovTeams).
 Microsoft Entra ID then only grants access to these permitted tenants.

 Microsoft Entra ID tenant restrictions prerequisites are as follows: